vmware/vic-product/docs/user_doc/vic_vsphere_admin/interop.md

 ## VMware vSAN&trade;
 VCHs maintain filesystem layers inherent in container images by mapping to discrete VMDK files, all of which can be housed in shared vSphere datastores, including vSAN, NFS, and iSCSI datastores.

-## vCenter Linked Mode Environments
+## Enhanced Linked Mode Environments
-You can deploy VCHs in vCenter Linked Mode environments.
+You can deploy VCHs in Enhanced Linked Mode environments.
+Any vCenter Server instance in the Enhanced Linked Mode environment can access VCH and container VM information.

 ## vSphere Features Not Supported in This Release
 vSphere Integrated Containers Engine does not currently support the following vSphere features: